MultithreadHodgepodge/MultithreadHodgepodge/README.md

 ```

 # Multithread-Hodgepodge Architecture
-- list: The kernel implementation of Multithread-Hodgepodge Architecture.
+- list: The core implementation of Multithread-Hodgepodge Architecture.
 This struture includes almost all implementation details of function and other structure utilize the implemetation in list.
-    - stack: Implementation of thread-safe stack structure based on list_t.
+    - stack: Implementation of thread-safe stack structure via list_t.
-    - queue: Implementation of thread-safe queue structure based on list_t.
+    - queue: Implementation of thread-safe queue structure via list_t.
     - hashtable: Implementation of thread-safe hashtable utilized list_t to maintain entry in hashtable.
 - Tree:  Implementation of Tree including different types of tree.
 Leverage function pointer to implement different tree, tree is only interface!!!(Same tree different implementation)
     - binary_tree: only contain testing of binary tree and specific function